 Aquinas Institute Corporation officially opened its business with the establishment of its interpretation and translation services on January 3, 2006.
 See the Vancouver Sun newspaper, “Open for Business”, January 23, 2006, p.
 D4.

-Aquinas Institute was an equal opportunity contractor for interpreters.
+Aquinas Institute Corporation was an equal opportunity contractor for court interpreters.
 It did not discriminate on the bases of race, ethnic origin, color, religion, language, sex, beauty or disability.

-On May 26, 2016 Aquinas Institute was granted a licence to operate as a travel agency by Consumer Protection BC.
+On May 26, 2016 Aquinas Institute Corporation was granted a licence to operate as a travel agency by Consumer Protection BC.
 It now operates under the DBA Aquinas Holy Land Tours and the DBA Aquinas Travel.
-Although Aquinas Institute specializes in Holy Land Tours, it also organizes tours in Canada, the United States, Mexico, Asia and Europe.
-Aquinas Institute continues to train court interpreters under the DBA Aquinas Institute.
+Although the Aquinas travel agency specializes in Holy Land Tours, it also organizes tours in Canada, the United States, Mexico, Asia and Europe.

 On August 1, 2016, Teresita Nixon registered the Aquinas Legal Interpreters Corporation to take over the interpreting service business of Aquinas Institute.